-Our karts are equipped with the latest electric karting technology, providing drivers with instant power and torque, capable of speeds up to 55 MPH.
+Our karts are equipped with the latest electric karting technology, providing drivers with instant power and torque.
 The kart’s features caters to the driver’s preference, allowing for adjustment between automatic and manual shifting.
 No other karting facility in the Tri-State area provides drivers with this unique experience.
 The manual mode shifting capability will be used during league or special events.
 This is for the safety of the consumers as skill levels vary greatly between drivers.

 The owners of 3RK have a passion for racing, both on the track and in karting facilities.
 This passion has led to experience.
 This experience has led to a creative design.
 The track’s layout is built with flexible technology, allowing for quick changes to the track design, creating a whole new racing experience.
 You can expect track changes to occur at least bi-annually, ensuring our drivers always experience a rush.
 We have some tricks up our sleeves such as reverse runs, track expansion, and who knows, maybe even some indoor/outdoor racing possibilities in future track designs!
 One thing is for sure, our drivers will have a Karting experience second to none!

 Welcome to Three Rivers Karting.
 On our tracks you will be experiencing real racing (not an amusement ride).
 DO NOT RACE if you are pregnant, have medical issues including neck, back or heart problems, or should not be in a stressful or physically demanding environment.
+In addition to the above, we do not allow customers to race with casts, or braces from a recent injury.
 If you have any doubt, please check with your doctor before racing.

 - All racers must sign a waiver and release of liability form.
 Drivers under the age of 18 must be accompanied by a parent or legal guardian.